carpentries/carpentrycon/ShortBio/TaskForce/MalvikaSharan-bio.md

 **Short bio**

-[Malvika Sharan](https://twitter.com/MalvikaSharan) is a computational biologist at the EMBL, Heidelberg, Germany, where she is involved in [Bio-IT project](https://www.embl.de/research/interdisciplinary_research/bioinformatics/community/bio-it/) and HD-HuB in [de.NBI/ELIXIR Germany](https://www.denbi.de/).
-She engages with several training activities including the Carpentries Workshops and is interested in community building through her work.
-She is serving as the co-chair of the CarpentryCon 2018.
+[Malvika Sharan](https://twitter.com/MalvikaSharan) is a computational biologist at the [European Molecular Biology Laboratory](https://www.embl.org/), Heidelberg, Germany, where she coordinates the [Bio-IT project](https://bio-it.embl.de/), a community-driven platform for bioinformaticians.
+She develops and organizes events and training activities by combining resources from EMBL, [de.NBI/ELIXIR Germany](https://www.denbi.de/) and other open source communities such as [The Carpentries](https://www.carpentries.org/) and [OpenML](https://www.openml.org/).
+She promotes diversity and open access through her work as a community outreach coordinator.

+- Co-Chair of the CarpentryCon 2018
 - [Twitter: @malvikasharan](https://twitter.com/MalvikaSharan)
 - GitHub: @malvikasharan
 - [Linkedin](https://www.linkedin.com/in/malvikasharan/)